Skip to main content

 How do medications to treat heroin withdrawal work?

-Anti-addiction medications approved for the treatment of heroin addiction, such as Suboxone (buprenorphine with naloxone) and Naltrexone (Vivitrol), act on the same receptors as the addictive drug but are safer and less likely to result in addiction.
+Anti-addiction medications approved for the treatment of heroin addiction, such as Suboxone (buprenorphine with naloxone) and naltrexone (Vivitrol), act on the same receptors as the addictive drug but are safer and less likely to result in addiction.

 That means these medications are able to alleviate many of the uncomfortable physical effects of heroin withdrawal, while also reducing cravings and allowing patients to fully participate in treatment.